SOUTHBRIDGE RECYCLING & DISPOSAL PARK ASSESSED $85,323 PENALTY BY MASSDEP FOR VIOLATING SOLID WASTE, AIR POLLUTION CONTROL REGULATIONS

 “Landfill operation have caused odors in the surrounding neighborhoods that are in violation of the company’s operating permits,” said Mary Jude Pigsley, director of MassDEP’s Central Regional Office in Worcester.
 “The third party consultant will help alert SRDP and MassDEP when those protocols are not followed.”

 MassDEP is responsible for ensuring clean air and water, safe management and recycling of solid and hazardous wastes, timely cleanup of hazardous waste sites and spills, and the preservation of wetlands and coastal resources.
+Citizens are encouraged to do their part.
+For example, they can search “scrap metal recyclers near me” as a start.
 For more information regarding the MassDEP and its mission, please visit the agency’s webpage.